 Food sensitivity can be quite tough to diagnose because of the difficult process of isolating exactly what element of a food is causing the body’s response.
 Likewise, many side-effects may not be immediately apparent and harder to check for than a true food allergy.
 Internal inflammation, for example, is not always recognizable immediately after eating the offending food.

 For the first time, you can now have food reactivity testing from the comfort of your own home.
-In addition to other wellness testing, EverlyWell offers a 96-Food Sensitivity Testing Kit created by one of its long-standing certified partner labs.
+In addition to other wellness testing, Everlywell offers access to a 96-Food Sensitivity Testing kit.
 The kit focuses on a common marker of reaction, Immunoglobin G, or IgG.
 IgG is one of the most common antibodies that the body uses to surround and isolate what your blood considers “foreign”.
 By measuring the levels of IgG to various foods, foods become classified in several levels from “no reactivity” to “highly reactive.”
 IgG is unlike IgE, which is the more common antibody in allergic reactions.

-Over the years, multiple studies have associated an IgG reaction to foods with various physical symptoms and syndromes, including inflammation, migraine headaches and Irritable Bowel Syndrome (IBS).
-While these tests are not absolute, they can give guidance as to what foods you might consider eliminating first to see if that leads to a change in physical symptoms.
+While these tests are not absolute, they can give guidance as to what foods you might consider eliminating reactive foods, in the order of reactivity, to see if that leads to a change in physical symptoms.
 You can first eliminate highly reactive foods, then moderately reactive, etc.

 Everlywell also offers a test for inflammation covering Vitamin D and C-reactive protein (CRP).
 If your inflammation is elevated and you cannot identify an apparent reason, you might consider eliminating reactive foods, in the order of reactivity, to see if this inflammation can be reduced, in consultation and conjunction with your physician.